 Can you run on a fly ball in baseball?

-Runners should use their judgement when a fly ball is hit.
-They can choose to run, but if the ball is caught by a fielder, they must return to their base.
+Runners should use their judgment when a fly ball is hit.
+They can choose to run, but if the ball is caught by a fielder, they must return to their base to tag up.
 If the fielder throws the ball to the base before the runner can return, the runner will be ruled out.

 Can you intentionally drop a fly ball?

 If it appears that a fielder intentionally dropped a fly ball, the umpire will use their discretion to rule if it is an out.
 If a pop fly is hit in the infield and there are runners on base with less than two outs, the infield fly rule will apply.
 This protects runners from being put out on an intentionally dropped pop fly.